TemoaProject/temoa/docs/source/quick_start.rst

   * limit_tech_input_split
   * limit_tech_output_split

-For help getting started, take a look at how :code:`data_files/temoa_utopia.sql` is constructed.
-Use :code:`data_files/temoa_schema.sql` (a database file with the requisite structure but no data added) to begin building your own database file.
-We recommend leaving the database structure intact, and simply adding data to the schema file, or constructing an empty database from the schema file and then using a database editor to import data.
+For help getting started, take a look at how ``data_files/example_dbs/utopia.sql`` is constructed.
+To begin building your own database file, use ``data_files/temoa_schema_v4.sql``, which is a database file with the requisite structure but no data added.
+We recommend leaving the database structure intact, and simply adding data to the schema file, or constructing an empty database from the schema file and then using a script ordatabase editor to import data.
 Once the sql file is complete, you can convert it into a binary sqlite file by installing sqlite3 and executing the following command: